 If you’re struggling to read the text that shows up on your phone screen, don’t worry—your phone includes a setting to boost the text size across all of your apps and the mobile operating system itself.

-If you’re an Android user, open Settings then head to Display, Advanced and Font size.
-If you’re on iOS, on the other hand, you need to go to Settings, then pick General, Accessibility, and Larger Text.
+If you’re an Android user, open Settings, then head to Display, Advanced, and Font size.
+If you’re on iOS, you’ll need to go to Settings, then pick Accessibility, Display & Text Size, and Larger Text.
 As you make adjustments, they’ll be previewed on screen.

 19. Don’t let your phone disrupt your sleep

 It’s a good idea to turn your screen a warmer shade late at night to prevent this.
-On Android, drag down with two fingers from the top of the screen, then tap the Night Light button on the Quick Settings panel.
-On iOS, open Settings then tap Display & Brightness and Night Shift.
+On Android, drag down with three fingers from the top of the screen, then tap the Night Light button on the Quick Settings panel.
+On iOS, open Settings, then tap Display & Brightness and Night Shift.

 20. In case of emergency

-Finally, make sure your phone’s emergency details are up to date—this could come in handy in the unfortunate event you’re in an accident and someone needs to know who to call.
-These details include information such as your name, your blood type, food allergies, age, emergency contacts, and whether you’re an organ donor or not.
+Finally, make sure your phone’s emergency details are up to date—these could come in handy in the unfortunate event you’re injured and someone needs to know who to call.
+These details include information such as your name, blood type, food allergies, age, emergency contacts, and whether or not you’re an organ donor.

-With Android, open up Settings then pick About phone and Emergency information.
-On iOS, you need to open up the Health app, then tap Medical ID.
-This data is accessible from the lock screen of your phone, so anyone can see it.
+With Android, open Settings, then pick About phone and Emergency information.
+On iOS, you’ll need to open up the Health app, tap your avatar in the top right corner, then tap Medical ID.
+You can also choose to make this data accessible from the lock screen of your phone, so anyone can see it.